Skip to content

 Birding Madagascar

 Some of the world’s most fascinating and endangered birds are endemic to Madagascar.
-Yet for its size – and taking into account its profusion of habitat types – Madagascar has relatively few bird species (only about 265).
+Yet for its size – and considering its profusion of habitat types – Madagascar has relatively few bird species (only about 265).
 But it holds more endemic genera (37) than any other African country and its 120 endemic species include 5 endemic families, (2 have representatives in the Comoros) and 1 endemic subfamily.
 Another 25-odd species belong to interesting genera unique to the Western Indian Ocean islands.

 To see the bulk of Madagascar’s birds, you’ll need to visit at least 1 site in each of the island’s 3 chief climatic/floristic zones: eastern rainforest, southern spiny bush and western tropical deciduous forest.
 Each of these holds its own complement of endemics.
 In addition, a select band of birds is dependent on the island’s dwindling wetlands, so be sure to include certain more accessible marshes, lakes and estuaries in your itinerary.
 Most birders also visit the transition forest of Zombitse National Park.
 During a stay of 2-3 weeks, and armed with an excellent field guide (Birds of Madagascar and the Indian Ocean Islands by Frank Hawkins, Roger Safford & Adrian Skerrett – Helm 2015); you should be able to tick off most of the sought-after lifers, as well as a remarkable array of mammals, reptiles, frogs, invertebrates and the fascinating flora.